ChuksJoshuaa/punch-frontend-task/README.md

 - `src/components`: Contains all the React components.
 - `src/redux`: Contains the redux functionalities for state management.
-- `src/constants`: Contains the action types for the reducer.
 - `src/utils`: Contains utility functions, such as notifications.
 - `src/pages`: Contains all the pages of the application.
 - `src/interface`: Contains all the typescript props and arguments.